Top of site

 Advantages

-Regular trips by break bulk vessels
+Regular trips by vessels to Russia

 Kansai – Hokkaido Direct Ferry

 This large, high-speed ferry that connects passengers from Maizuru Port to Otaru Port in around 20 hours was started in 1970 to usher in a new age for the Sea of Japan.
-In 2000, this ferry route celebrated its 30th year.
-Currently, the fastest two high-speed ferries in Japan make seven trips per week, and the importance of the route between Kansai and Hokkaido for tourism and goods is firmly established.
+In 2000, this ferry route celebrated its 30th anniversary.
+Currently, the fastest two high-speed ferries in Japan make seven trips per week, and the importance of the route between Kansai and Hokkaido for tourism and trade is firmly established.

-Trip Schedules
+Trip Schedules:

 Maizuru -> Otaru Route Schedule